 The LEA Consolidated Plan is reviewed and monitored throughout the school year.
 The committee members are responsible for maintaining documentation of data sources in the plan.
-Data sources will include state required Scantron Performance Series (grades 3-8) and ACT+Writing (grade 11).
-Other data sources may include DIBELS (grades K-2), PSAT (grade 11), and WorkKeys (grade 12).
+Data sources will include state required ACAP (grades 2-8) and ACT+Writing (grade 11).
+Other data sources may include Pre-ACT (grade 10), and WorkKeys (grade 12).
 Implementation of the plan is reviewed periodically at committee meetings.
 These meetings will involve reviewing data included in the plan to determine an increase in academic achievement and other indicators of success.
 Goals and progress are communicated to the faculty, parents, students, and stakeholders through electronic media, PTO meetings, local newspaper, and newsletters so that there is a shared commitment for a quality education for all students in Henry County.
 The LEA Consolidated Plan is posted on the LEA/school websites and the eGAP Document Library and copies of the plan will be available upon request in the Federal Programs Coordinator's office, principal's office, and the media center in each school.
 Notification will be provided in several ways (student handbook, school website, LEA website, etc.) that this plan will be available for review.